STetiana/shop-api/README.md

 ## CI/CD Pipeline

-There is two pipelines.
-First one runs tests, when a new commit is pushed to any branch, except main.
-Second one is triggered when new commit is pushed to the main branch.
-The pipeline does the following:
+This project consists of two CI pipelines to streamline the development process.
+The first pipeline is triggered when code is pushed to any branch other than main.
+This pipeline will automatically build and test the code to ensure its quality before it is merged into the main branch.
+The second pipeline is triggered when code is pushed to the main branch.
+This pipeline will build the code, create a Docker image, and deploy it to Amazon Elastic Container Registry (ECR).

-1. Builds a Docker image of the application
-2. Pushes the Docker image to AWS ECR

 To use this pipeline, you need to set up the following: